kbario/TeamGener8tor/README.md

 Essentially, the user story is that:

  - You are a manager of software company and you want to make a visual of all employees (Manager, Engineers, and Interns)
- - You want to input the name, id, email and a fourth variable depending on the employee types (office number, github username, and school for employee types respectively.
+ - You want to input the name, id, email and a fourth variable depending on the employee types (office number, github username, and school for employee types respectively).
  - You want to be able to add one manager, and as many engineers and interns as you wish.
  - Once all employees are enter, a html page is generated for you to visualise.
  - The emails on the html page are links that allow you to email said email and the githubs are links to the engineers profiles.